aVa7889/Feb-26_2024/README.md

 The Ocean CleanUp
 ---------------------------------------------------------------------------------------------------------------------------------------------------
-In the Netherlands, **The Ocean Cleanup**, an environmental organization, uses AI to map ocean litter and clean up plastic pollution.
+In the Netherlands, **TheOcean Cleanup**, an environmental organization, uses AI to map ocean litter and clean up plastic pollution.
 They train an AI algorithm to identify and track using vast input images.
 The Ocean Cleanup has removed over 7 million kilograms of waste and aims to eliminate 90% of floating ocean plastic by 2040.
 [The Ocean Clean](https://theoceancleanup.com/)
 ![The Ocean CleanUp](./OceanCleanUp.png)

 Sipremo